CodonoTeam/cryptocurrency-exchange-script/docs/ubuntu_setup/README.md

 ## Manual Setup (Step by Step)

-Run each script in order.
+Run each script in order from `/opt/`.
 All scripts must be executed as root.

 ### Step 1: Install LEMP Stack